Today’s manufacturing sector is being shaped by large scale economic forces, technological change, rising costs, and supply chain disruptions.

 Supply chain and logistics challenges

-However the conflict in Ukraine is proving a fresh challenge, with higher prices on raw materials and energy, plus sanctions all contributing to further disruption for many industries.
+Higher prices on raw materials and energy from the ongoing war in Ukraine, plus sanctions all contributing to further disruption for many industries.

 An incredibly tight labour market has also proved challenging through the pandemic, and the industry will be looking to adopt more technology-driven production to overcome the lack of skilled workers.
 Part of this will be considering better use of flexible work structures, more attractive remuneration packages, and more innovative processes and systems.